gjtorikian/panda-docs/README.md

  - `resources`: An array of directories to also copy into the _/out_ directory.
 This is usually used for accompanying or inline images.
  - `extension`: The extension of your Markdown files.
 Some people use `.md`, others `.markdown`, and still others `.text`.
 This is optional, and defaults to `.md`.
  - `home`: The file to display as the manual homepage (this won't show up in the TOC)
- - `category`: Category of the manual (used on the homepage) (defaults to nothing)
- - `css`: An absolute URL to a CSS stylesheet that will be included in every page
  - `codeHighlightTheme`: The name of [the highlightjs theme to use](http://softwaremaniacs.org/soft/highlight/en/) for code highlighting (defaults to 'github')
- - `embedly`: Activate embedly by passing in your API key.
-Links to embedly must be placed alone in a paragraph.
- - `github`: The `username/repo` on GitHub that's used to link through with the "Fork me on Github" banner.
-If this is omitted, then there's no banner.]

 As noted above, files can either be absolute URIs, or relative to the manifest file.
 For example: